SAP/openui5-docs/docs/Server_Messages_in_OData_V4_Model_fbe1cb5.md

 >
 >

 Let `messageModel` be the named message model.
-The `highlight` property of a table row is bound to the collection of messages in the message model and the entity displayed in the row.
-These binding parts are required to ensure that the formatter is called whenever a change occurs.
-The formatter itself calls the [`sap.ui.model.Context#getMessages`](https://openui5.hana.ondemand.com/#/api/sap.ui.model.Context/methods/getMessages) method, which returns the messages sorted by severity.
-The following code snippet demonstrates binding and formatter:
+A table row with messages can be highlighted with the following controller code:

 > Note:
 > Formatter to highlight a table row